 - Using either a stand mixer or hand mixer cream together cream cheese and butter until smooth.
 Add in sugar, egg, and extracts, and cream together for 3-4 minutes until light and fluffy.

-- Scrape down the sides of the bowl; add in salt and flour stir in until just barely combined.
+- Scrape down the sides of the bowl; add in salt and flour (make sure your flour is stir in until just barely combined.

 - Pull out a large piece of plastic wrap and spray it with cooking spray.
 Tip dough onto plastic wrap and tightly wrap.
 Refrigerate for 2 hours.